SC-MasoudAhmadi/SitecoreUpgradeAssist/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/asrqt7urcujs06lp/branch/master?svg=true)](https://ci.appveyor.com/project/304NotModified/targetframeworkmigrator/branch/master)

-This tool is aiming to assist you with all the project refactoring required to update your Sitecore solution from any version.
+This tool is aiming to assist you with all the project refactoring required to upgrade your Sitecore solution from any version.

 Features:
 * Upgrade all projects .NetFramework to the version required by target Sitecore Version (special credit to [TargetFrameworkMigrator](https://github.com/TargetFrameworkMigrator/TargetFrameworkMigrator))